AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 ****************************

 |SPARK| tools offer different levels of analysis, which are relevant in
 different contexts.
-This section starts with a description of the main :ref:`Objectives of Using SPARK`.
+This section starts with a description of the five :ref:`Levels of Software Assurance` that can be achieved with SPARK.
+It continues with a description of the main :ref:`Objectives of Using SPARK`.
 This list gathers the most commonly found reasons for adopting |SPARK| in industrial projects, but it is not intended to be an exhaustive list.

 Whatever the objective(s) of using |SPARK|, any project fits in one of four possible :ref:`Project Scenarios`: